Casey463/Corp-Comment/README.md

 # How to install

 * `git clone` or download the zip
-* Run index.html in the dist folder with LiveServer VScode Plugin or open using preferred Browser
+* Run index.html in the with LiveServer VScode Plugin or open using preferred Browser